nmacbean/GEOG-G489-589/Exercise 3: Introduction to Matplotlib/Introduction_to_Matplotlib.md

-# Exercise 2: Python Lists, Functions/Methods and more in-depth NumPy
+# Exercise 3: Introduction to Matplotlib and more in-depth NumPy

 In today's class we're first going to go into a bit more depth on the NumPy package.
 Then we'll learn some of the basic plotting commands for data visualization in Python's Matplotlib plotting library